benburwell/benburwell.github.io/_posts/2014-05-01-migrating-to-github-pages-and-jekyll.markdown

 Next came what was probably the most time-consuming part of the whole process: converting the [Jade](http://jade-lang.com) layout into pure HTML with [Liquid](http://liquidmarkup.org) markup.
 Luckily, this wasn’t too painful, and I came out with [two layouts](https://github.com/benburwell/benburwell.github.io/tree/master/_layouts), page structure and navigation, and the other for displaying Posts.

 My next challenge was to maintain my link structure so nothing would be broken.
 The one exception I conceded to was my résumé, a PDF file that I had been serving from `/resume/` using Express (admittedly a pretty poor idea).
 After exploring the Jekyll documentation, I discovered that an easy way to separate out my content into Writing and Projects as I’ve done on my site was to use the built-in category functionality.
 I would simply create two category pages at [`/writing/index.html`](https://github.com/benburwell/benburwell.github.io/blob/master/writing/index.html) and [`/projects/index.html`](https://github.com/benburwell/benburwell.github.io/blob/master/projects/index.html) to render a list of posts from their respective categories, and tag each Markdown document with the appropriate category.
-The final step was to define my permalink structure in `_config.yml` which I did by adding the line
+The final step was to define my permalink structure in `_config.yml` which I did by adding `permalink: /:categories/:title/` to the file.

-    permalink: /:categories/:title/

-to the file.

 I next had the pleasure of renaming all of my content files to adhere to Jekyll’s naming convention (`YYYY-MM-DD-hyphen-separated-title.markdown`) and adding/modifying the front matter as necessary.

 ## Additional Configuration

-I decided to enable the `jekyll-sitemap` plugin by adding
+I decided to [enable the `jekyll-sitemap` plugin](https://help.github.com/articles/using-jekyll-plugins-with-github-pages) by adding `jekyll-sitemap` as a gem to `_config.yml`.

-    gems:
-        - jekyll-sitemap

-to `_config.yml`.
 This plugin will generate [an XML sitemap](http://www.sitemaps.org) that can be used by crawlers such as those run by search engines to help determine what content needs to be indexed.

 I moved my error page over and quickly translated the Jade to Markdown by [following the instructions provided by GitHub](https://help.github.com/articles/custom-404-pages) for creating a custom 404 page.
 The only remaining issue was my stylesheet problem.
 In my Express app, I used [Less](http://lesscss.org) for writing my stylesheets.
 As of this writing, Jekyll does not support compiled stylesheet languages like Less, though [there is the suggestion of future support](http://jekyllrb.com/docs/assets/) for Sass and CoffeeScript.